kurikaesu/userspace-tablet-driver-daemon/README.md

 You can change bindings manually by changing the JSON config but the format is currently changing too quickly to make effective documentation.

 ## Installing
+For debian based distributions, download the deb package from the list of releases.
+The deb package can be installed with `sudo dpkg -i <package_name.deb>`

 If you use an Arch-based distro, you can install the package from the AUR.
 There are two versions, one unstable and one stable.